OpenNebula/website/content/product/cluster_configuration/backup_system/veeam.md

 ![image](/images/veeam/appliance_credentials.png)

-In the **Network Settings** tab, choose the management network that the appliance should use.
-It is recommended to manually choose the IP address configuration that the appliance should use:
+In the **Network Settings** tab, choose the management network that the appliance will use.
+It is recommended to manually choose the IP address configuration that the appliance will use.
+If no DHCP service is setup, use the first available free IP in the range of the management network.

 ![image](/images/veeam/appliance_network.png)